 \section{Introduction}

 This paper is motivated by \cite{BIK14} where we approximate a compact Riemannian manifold by a weighted graph and show that the spectra of the Beltrami--Laplace operator on the manifold and the graph Laplace operator are close to each other.
-The key constructions of \cite{BIK14} can be regarded as a definition of an operator which approximates the Beltrami--Laplace operator.
-The definition is based on averaging over small balls.
+The goals pursued in this paper are however different.
+We introduce an analog of the Laplacian operator for a class of reasonably nice metric-measure spaces and study its spectral properties.
+This is where this idea comes from: The key constructions of \cite{BIK14} can be regarded as a definition of an operator which approximates the Beltrami--Laplace operator.
+The definition is based on averaging over small sets.
 The construction makes sense for general metric-measure spaces, which in particular include Riemannian manifolds and weighted graphs.

-In this paper we show that an analogue of some results from \cite{BIK14} holds for a large class of metric-measure spaces.
-Namely we introduce a ``convolution Laplacian'' operator with a parameter $\rho>0$ (a radius) and prove that its spectrum enjoys stability under metric-measure approximations.
+In particular, in this paper we show that analogues of some results from \cite{BIK14} hold for a large class of metric-measure spaces.
+Namely we consider a ``convolution Laplacian'' operator with a parameter $\rho>0$ (a radius) and prove that its spectrum enjoys stability under metric-measure approximations.

 Recall that a metric-measure space is a triple $(X,d,\mu)$ where $(X,d)$ is a metric space and $\mu$ is a Borel measure on $X$.
 All metric spaces in this paper are compact and all measures are finite.
 We denote by $B_r(x)$ the metric ball of radius $r$ centered at a point $x\in X$.